 Suspended solids and pH were found at levels within those required by consent 5598-2 in the four samples collected.
-Oil and grease levels were below consent limits, on the basis of visual assessment and test results.
+Oil and grease levels exceeded consent limits on 12 March 2021.
+BOD, turbidity and suspended solids were also elevated in this sample.
+A follow-up sample on 31 March 2021 demonstrated compliance with consent conditions.